darahumadac/api/Notes.md

 mkdir Database Models
 ```

+6. Create the `IRepository<T>` with the GetAll, Get, Add, Update, Delete method defintions
+7. For each *resource T*, create the *Service* class and implement the `IRepository<T>` interface so that the service can be injected as a dependency for the appropriate handler.
+This is the simplest implementation.
+    - If there is bloating in the dependencies injected in the handler, opt for **mediator pattern** using `MediatR` to decouple handler logic.
+This is used for **CQRS** also
+8. Add Validation using `FluentValidation`.
+Configure the request validation as an `IEndpointFilter`

 ### Creating Models

 - Ensure they have `CreatedDate`, `UpdatedDate`, `byte[] ETag` properties for audit and concurrency checks